 "An Introduction” is a starting point to understand how Kamala Das negotiated with patriarchy, identity and poetic creativity.
 This article is a detailed analysis of the poem with special emphasis on why this poem is confessional and how this poem is both a personal revelation and a universal one.

-Elizabeth Bennet, or Lizzy, is Jane Austen's celebrated heroine in "Pride and Prejudice".
+Elizabeth "Lizzy" Bennet is Jane Austen's celebrated heroine in "Pride and Prejudice".
 Her character is developed through psychological precision and powerful narrative.
-The novel is a journey of Lizzy from a realization of her innate pride and prejudice towards a harmonious reconciliation.

-In "Pride and Prejudice," Austen uses both situational and verbal irony as a strategy to narrate one of the most popular stories of Victorian England, that of Elizabeth and Darcy.
-The article examines how irony becomes a potent device of such a narrative exploration of characters and society.
+In "Pride and Prejudice," Austen uses situational and verbal irony to narrate.
+Examine how irony becomes a potent device of narrative exploration of the characters and society.

-Arnold's "Dover Beach" shows the conflicts and pathos of the Victorian poet, torn by the receding comfort of faith & an urge to redefine life in terms of private affection and melancholic meditation.
-This article attempts to understand this conflict through an in-depth analysis of images & symbols.
+"Dover Beach" shows the conflicts and pathos of the Victorian poet, torn by the receding comfort of faith and an urge to redefine life in terms of private affection and melancholic meditation.
+This article attempts to understand this conflict through an in-depth analysis of images and symbols.

 Oliver Twist is a remarkable creation of Charles Dickens.
 His character is a unique blend of goodness, curiosity and sensitivity.
 The article is about some of the special qualities of Oliver as the central character negotiating with malice and challenges of society emerging as a heroic figure.